A Guide to eating in colorado

 Efrain’s** - A family favorite for Tex-Mex style food, and in multiple locations, my favorite part about Efrain’s is that the green chili is HOT and flavorful.
 Everything is mouth-watering here, especially the blue corn enchiladas, chimichangas, and burritos.

 La Diabla Pozole y Mezcal, Denver - La Diabla is Denver’s first restaurant solely devoted to pozole.
 When I ate at La Diabla for the first time, it instantly took me back to the pozole restaurants of Mexico City.
 The pozole here is perfect and the tacos are amazing too.
 As you may have guessed from the name, they have mezcal and lots of it!
 Check it out on a Thursday as it’s 2 for 1 pozole bowls from 11am until 10pm.
-Coming soon: more restaurants from Jose Avila, including a tortilleria, Mexican yakitori and food hall with six eateries and cocktail bars.
+Coming soon: more restaurants from Jose Avila, including a tortilleria, Mexican yakitori and food hall with six eateries and cocktail bars (set to open in 2025).

 The Rio**- Ok, to be honest, don’t come here to eat.
 Just grab some of their famous margs and sit on the rooftop to take in Boulder’s beautiful scenery.
 The Boulder Rio is the best location.
 Manberry (mango and strawberry mixed) on the rocks is the way to go.